-Note: To allow for wind effect, takeoff data based on still air may be corrected by taking into account not more than 50 percent of any reported headwind component and not less than 150 percent of any reported tailwind component and landing data based on.
+Note: To allow for wind effect, take-off data based on still air may be corrected by taking into account not more than 50 percent of any reported headwind component and not less than 150 percent of any reported tailwind component and landing data based on.

-8.7.2.4 TAKE OFF LIMITATIONS
+8.7.2.5 TAKE OFF LIMITATIONS

 - (1) Aeroplanes.
-No person may takeoff an aeroplane unless the following requirements are met when determining the maximum permitted take-off mass: - (a) The takeoff run shall not be greater than the length of the runway.

-(b) For turbine engine powered aeroplanes-

-- (i) The takeoff distance shall not exceed the length of the runway plus the length of any clearway, except that the length of any clearway included in the calculation shall not be greater than 1⁄2 the length of the runway; and - (ii) The accelerate-stop distance shall not exceed the length of the runway, plus the length of any stopway, at any time during takeoff until reaching V_1 .

-(c) For reciprocating engine powered aeroplanes-

-- (i) The accelerate-stop distance shall not exceed the length of the runway at any time during takeoff until reaching V_1 . - (ii) If the critical engine fails at any time after the aeroplane reaches V_1 , to continue the takeoff flight path and clear all obstacles either- - (A) By a height of at least 9m (35 ft.) vertically for turbine engine powered aeroplanes or 15m (50 ft.) for reciprocating engine powered aeroplanes; and - (B) By at least 60m (200 ft.) horizontally within the aerodrome boundaries and by at least 90 meters (300 feet) horizontally after passing the boundaries, without banking more than 15 degrees at any point on the takeoff flight path. - (2) Helicopters.
-No person may takeoff a helicopter used in commercial air transport that, in the event of a critical engine failure, cannot-
+No person may take-off an aeroplane unless the following requirements are met when determining the maximum permitted take-off mass: - (a) The take-off run shall not be greater than the length of the runway. - (b) For turbine engine powered aeroplanes- - (i) The take-off distance shall not exceed the length of the runway plus the length of any clearway, except that the length of any clearway included in the calculation shall not be greater than 1⁄2 the length of the runway; an - (ii) The accelerate-stop distance shall not exceed the length of the runway, plus the length of any stop way, at any time during take-off until reaching $V_1$ . - (c) For reciprocating engine powered aeroplanes- - (i) The accelerate-stop distance shall not exceed the length of the runway at any time during take-off until reaching V1. - (d) If the critical engine fails at any time after the aeroplane reaches V1, to continue the take-off flight path and clear all obstacles either - i.
+By a height of at least 9m (35 ft.) vertically for turbine engine powered aeroplanes or 15m (50 ft.) for reciprocating engine powered aeroplanes; and - ii.
+By at least 60m (200 ft.) horizontally within the aerodrome boundaries and by at least 90 meters (300 feet) horizontally after passing the boundaries, without banking more than 15 degrees at any point on the take-off flight path.

+(2) Helicopters.
+No person may take-off a helicopter used in commercial air transport that, in the event of a critical engine failure, cannot-